Today, many businesses, media, and software creators are using torrents to share files.

 Now Deluge is still a strong contender.
 The most remarkable thing about this client is that it is lightweight and highly customizable.
 Using plug-ins you can make it the simplest or the most powerful platform out there.
 Another great thing about Deluge is that it is free and without ads.

-Some cool features include streaming while downloading, support for encrypted downloads, private torrents, adjusting speed according to network conditions, creating graphs and managing the client through remote web.
+Some cool features include streaming while downloading, support for encrypted downloads, private torrents, adjusting speed according to network conditions, creating graphs and managing the client through the remote web.
 Deluge is available for Windows, Mac, Linux, and FreeBSD.
 Follow this ultimate guide to become a master in Deluge.

 Download the free and full version of Deluge on its official site.